-With support from the Institute of Museum and Library Services (Award ID: MA-30-18-0410-18), we are re-housing the Gardens’ non-living collections: natural history, library and art.
-These works will be moved to new and improved collections spaces in the soon-to-open Freyer – Newman Center for Science, Art and Education.
+With support from the Institute of Museum and Library Services (Award ID: MA-30-18-0410-18), we have re-housed the Gardens’ non-living collections: natural history, library and art.
+These works have been moved to new and improved collections spaces in the soon-to-open Freyer – Newman Center for Science, Art and Education.

 Watch how we transfer and reorganize non-living collections in their new storage spaces in the Freyer – Newman Center.